 Jean Marie Dru, Chairman of the advertising conglomerate TBWA, has written two outstanding books about Disruption, but it’s still a hard sell.
 To most executives disruption is bad.
 Convention is good.
 And the results of this mentality are everywhere.

 Brand differentiation is hard to come by.

 As management guru Tom Peters says, “we live in a sea of similarity.”
 Social convention and human nature lead us into a trap of conformity where all websites have the same basic layout.
 All sedans look the same.
 All airlines feel the same.
 All travel ads sound the same.

 But in the long run, conformity is the kiss of death for a brand.

 Great brands do things that are disruptive.
 Rather than shying away from the word, the executives embrace the idea of disruption and they make it a part of their everyday operation.
-They consider it productive change that stimulates progress.
+They are constantly looking for ways to differentiate their companies, and every new idea is considered productive change that stimulates progress.